Proclamation 4483: Draft evasion in the Vietnam War

 There were 1,857,304 men drafted into the Vietnam War, and approximately 210,000 of the drafted men evaded the draft through violation of the Selective Service Act.
 Four percent of draft evaders were convicted.
 Draft evaders and deserters who fled the country mostly went to Canada or to Sweden.
 Tens of thousands of draft evaders fled to Canada.

-The Vietnam War was incredibly controversial in the United States.
-The popular public backlash to the war created an atmosphere where draft evasion was seen as a legitimate political stance as opposed to an act of cowardice or betrayal.
+The Vietnam War was highly controversial in the United States.
+Popular public backlash to the war created an atmosphere where draft evasion was seen as a legitimate political stance as opposed to an act of cowardice or betrayal.
 A distinction emerged between those who evaded the draft before joining the military, and those who joined and then deserted.
-The former were primarily white and middle class, while the latter were primarily lower class and disproportionately consisted of racial minorities.
+The former were primarily white and middle class, while the latter were primarily lower class and were more likely to be racial minorities relative to their demographic distribution as American citizens.
 Racial minorities and the poor were often unable to evade the draft prior to military service because they did not have enough money to take refuge in another country.
 Draft evaders remained the primary focus of protest movements, which were led by predominantly white and middle-class civil rights organizations and students groups.
 Deserters received less attention in public discourse.

 Amnesty debate

 By the 1970s, the subject of amnesty for draft evaders was a polarizing political issue.
 Amnesty was debated in the 1972 presidential election, where it caused infighting within the Democratic Party.
 Supporters of amnesty like William P. Dixon said that it would benefit the poor and people from minority groups who did not have honorable discharges.
-The party's presidential candidate George McGovern ran on amnesty for draft evaders, but he lost the election.
-His opponent, Richard Nixon, strongly opposed amnesty.
+The party's presidential candidate George McGovern ran on amnesty for draft evaders.
+He ultimately lost the election.
+His opponent, Richard Nixon of the Republican Party, strongly opposed amnesty.
 Some opponents of amnesty, such as congressmen William Jennings Bryan Dorn and Sonny Montgomery, worried that it would undermine future drafts because people would evade the draft with the expectation of a pardon.

 American involvement in the Vietnam War ended on March 29, 1973.
-President Gerald Ford signed Executive Order 11803 on September 16, 1974, which granted conditional amnesty to draft evaders if they agreed to work in public service for two years.
+President Gerald Ford of the Republican Party signed Executive Order 11803 on September 16, 1974, which granted conditional amnesty to draft evaders if they agreed to work in public service for two years.
 It also allowed review of previous convictions for draft evasions.
 Pollster Louis Harris reported at the time that amnesty for draft evaders was supported by 56 percent of people in the United States.
 A board was created to process 18,354 applications, though only 15 percent of the applications met eligibility requirements.
 The clemency program received multiple extensions until its closure on March 31, 1975.